 Exempt/Non-Exempt Classification: All positions shall be classified as either exempt or non-exempt to determine eligibility for overtime compensation.

 Exempt: Managerial, professional, and administrative positions.
-Employees assigned to exempt positions are not eligible for overtime compensations.
+Employees assigned to exempt positions are not eligible for paid overtime compensation, but allowed compensatory time.

 Non-Exempt: Non-supervisory or office staff positions.
 Employees assigned to non-exempt positions are eligible for overtime compensation.